scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure the application

 *The below steps are provided for your information.
 You can skip them by running the **/installer/install** script that ships with the application.
-Before running this script, configure the /installer/config script to reflect your own settings.*
+Before running this script though, cmake sure to onfigure the /installer/config script to reflect your own settings.*

 ### Create a sub-domain for your scriptr account